-Built in 1938, by Dafoe Shipyard of Bay City, Michigan (hull #161) as the as Thomas E. Moran for Moran Towing of New York, New York.
+Built in 1938, by Dafoe Shipyard of Bay City, Michigan (hull #161) as the as Thomas E. Moran for the Moran Towing Company of New York, New York.

-The tug was reclassified as a Net Tender Tug YNT-14 on the 1st of May 1942.
-And then later as YTB 738.
-She was placed out of service on the 21st of August 1946.
+However, she was later allocated to the Commandant of the 5th Naval District at Norfolk, Virginia.
+Where the tug was reclassified as a Net Tender Tug YNT-14 on May 1st, 1942.
+And then as the YTB 738.
+She was placed out of service on August 21st, 1946.

-The tug was later acquired by the Zenith Tug Boat Company of Duluth, Minnesota.
+In 2005, the tug was acquired by the Zenith Tug Boat Company of Duluth, Minnesota.
 Where she was renamed as the Statesboro.

-She was eventually acquired by Busch Marine Services of Freeland, Michigan.
-Where she was renamed as the Barbara Merry Busch.
+In 2006, she was acquired by Busch Marine Services of Freeland, Michigan.
+Where initially the tug retained her name.
+However in 2007, the tug was renamed as the Barbara Merry Busch.

 Powered by a single Cleveland 12-278A diesel engine.
 She was a single screw tug.
 However, she is no longer listed in documentation.
 Her current and or final disposition is unknown.